SapienzaNLP/relik/README.md

 The BLINK dataset can be downloaded from the [GENRE](https://github.com/facebookresearch/GENRE) repo from [here](https://github.com/facebookresearch/GENRE/blob/main/scripts_genre/download_all_datasets.sh).
 We used `blink-train-kilt.jsonl` and `blink-dev-kilt.jsonl` as training and validation datasets.
-To convert the BLINK dataset to the ReLiK format, you can use the following commands:
+To convert the BLINK dataset to the ReLiK format, you can follow these steps:

 1. Assuming the data is downloaded in `data/blink`, you can convert it to the ReLiK format with the following command: